-To connect to a radio that is In Use, select the radio by clicking on it.
+To connect to a radio that has no available multiFLEX slots, select the radio by clicking on it.
 A Disconnect button will appear.
-Click this button to open a window and select the Station to disconnect.
+Click this button to open a window to select which Station to disconnect to make a slot available which can be used to connect a Station.